jtv/libpqxx/include/pqxx/doc/datatypes.md

 Communication with the database mostly happens in a text format.
-When you include an integer value in a query, either you use `to_string` to convert it to that text format, or under the bonnet, libpqxx does it for you.
+When you include an integer value in a query, either you use `to_string` to convert it to that text format, or you pass it as a paraemeter and libpqxx does it for you under the bonnet.
 When you get a query result field "as a float," libpqxx converts from the text format to a floating-point type.
 These conversions are everywhere in libpqxx.

 The conversion system supports many built-in types, but it is also extensible.
 You can "teach" libpqxx (in the scope of your own application) to convert